Walkman A Series: A820 and A720

 In March 2008, Sony debuted A820 and A720 series.
 The A820 was the first Walkman equipped with a Bluetooth module which can be used to connect wireless headphones - the A720 lacks Bluetooth.
-The upgraded A820 and A720 had a 2.4" LCD display and a selection of memory from 4 gigabytes to 16 gigabyte.
+The upgraded A820 and A720 had a 2.4" LCD and a selection of memory from 4 gigabytes to 16 gigabyte.
 This also includes the popular 8 GB version.
 In some regions the package will contain a pair of Sony In-Ear Earbuds with sound-reduction technology.
 The EX85 series earbuds are included in the US retail package.
 It did not include an FM radio, additional memory storage, or a voice recorder.

 2009–2011

 A840

 Introduced September 2009, the A840 Series was very thin (marketed as "Super Slim"), only 7.2 mm thick.
 It has a 2.8 inch OLED display; it was not filled with extras such as touchscreen or internet capabilities, which was reserved for the Walkman X Series.
 This was the first A Series to adopt the now familiar "Mickey Mouse" button layout that was first introduced in the E and S series the year before.

 The A840 came in capacities of 8 gigabyte up to 64 gigabyte.
 It also introduced several new features, including a Language Learning function, a playlist bookmark function, and Virtual Phones Technology.
 It has rated 50 hours music playback time or 10 hours video playback time.